divelab/DIG/README_DEV.md

 ## Comments

-After the implementation, it is necessary to add comments for the documentation.
+* After the implementation, it is necessary to add comments for the documentation.
+We can consider this when we write online documentation.
+* Please follow the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/) as possible in your implementation.